ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 python pypopsyn/learning/infer_sbi.py --configuration config_sbi.json --trained_model data/learning_sbi/models/SBI_ConvolutionMDN/20240606_180938/trained_model.pickle
 ```

-As for the training script you could provide some arguments via `CLI`, for example the path to the test dataset, the input channels and the labels to select, the input shape, either to apply normalization or standardization to the input:
+As for the training script you could provide some arguments via `CLI`, for example the path to the test dataset, the input channels and the labels to select, the input shape, either to apply normalization or standardization to the input and so on.

 The output of the inference script will be saved in the directory specified under the key `["infer"]["save_dir"]` in the configuration file.
 In this directory path a folder `logs` will be created that will contain subfolders for each specific training experiment with the structure of the form `name/YYYYMMDD_HHMMSS` where `YYYYMMDD_HHMMSS` denotes the date and time when the experiment was performed with a particular `name` specified in the configuration file.